Suomen huippumalli haussa season 3: Episode 7

-Mari and Nelli go to a manor in Stockholm and the next day meet special guest Miss J. Alexander.
+Mari and Nelli go to a manor in Stockholm and the next day meet a special guest Miss J. Alexander.
 After returning from Sweden, all the girls meet with Miss J. for a runway lesson.
 Next the girls go to a Marimekko fashion show and cocktail party where the girls are being watched to find out who has the best social skills.
 In addition to the gift bags that all the girls get, the winner, Saara, receives a large Marimekko gift box.
 The photo shoot is an editorial for Elle with handbags as an accessory.
-Tiia was again the best model of the week.
-Both Nelli and Anna are eliminated and Anne tells the rest of the girls that they are going on a trip.
+Tiia was the best model of the week.
+Both Nelli and Anna are eliminated.